This morning, I was thinking about when I was a kid, about the farm

 the stubble of beard.

-She was a nice enough old lady, I guess, but unlike Bill and most all
+was a nice enough old lady, I guess, but unlike Bill and most all the

-all-encompassing, and frankly not as inviting as the reader might
+and all-encompassing, and frankly not as inviting as the reader might

 at once suppose.
 For if I once found myself plunged into its musky

-depths where neither light nor oxygen could penetrate, I was stuck there for as
+depths where neither light nor oxygen could penetrate, I was stuck

+sacks.
 This wasn’t raw burlap, but a light cotton material with a

 well as the

 livestock.
 It was the free software bundle of its day.)